 Now that I’ve mentioned “Marco Polo,” give it a listen.

 Some readers thought that was a lovely song.
 Others were wholly unmoved.
-Still others were distracted by the visuals and forgot to listen to the music.
+Still others were distracted by a visual and forgot to listen to the music.

 If I specify a piece of music for a certain scene, but that music doesn’t work for the reader, I may have actually hurt their reading experience by replacing their own imagined soundtrack.